 The History Of The Sexual Tipping Point® Model

-The Sexual Tipping Point® model evolved over the last 40 years, beginning with two decades of collaboration with Helen S. Kaplan at NY Weill Cornell Medicine’s Human Sexuality Program, which she founded at the Payne Whitney Clinic of the New York Hospital.
+The Sexual Tipping Point® model evolved over the last 40 years, during two decades of collaboration with Helen S. Kaplan at NY Weill Cornell Medicine’s Human Sexuality Program she founded at the Payne Whitney Clinic of the New York Hospital.
 Her first book, The New Sex Therapy (1974), described an outpatient treatment approach, which modified Masters & Johnson’s (1971) two-week pioneering residential program.
 As Kaplan’s book became the standard text for most students and medical institutions around the world, it had an impact on where and how people were treated for sexual problems both nationally and internationally.
 Kaplan brought the principles of multi-determinism and multilevel causality to sex therapy (Perelman, 2014a).
 Kaplan practiced a therapeutic eclecticism that anticipated current sexual medicine approaches that combine/integrate appropriate selection of medical and surgical treatments with sex counseling, first described by Althof, Leiblum, McCarthy, Perelman, Rosen, Segraves, and Wylie, among others, by the turn of the 21st century.

 In Kaplan’s final book (1995), she described a "psychosomatic" dual-control model of sexual motivation emphasizing “inhibition/excitation” processes.
 Kaplan’s concept was derivative of the work of Kupferman (1991) who wrote, “All examples of physiological motivational control seem to involve dual effects—inhibitory and excitatory—which function together to adjust the system” (p.
 751).
 In response to that insight, Kaplan wrote, “Control of sexual motivation is no exception and also operates on such a “dual steering” principle… Once again, we can learn from the similarities between eating and sex” (Kaplan, 1995, p.
 17).